-SU-2/DNA-OR
+ZONING REGULATIONS SU-2/DNA-OR

-- d.
-The number of employees shall be limited to 5. - e.
-The hours of operation shall be limited to 7:00 am to 10:00 pm. - 2.
-Existing non-conforming uses are to be treated as approved conditional uses
+d.
+The number of employees shall be limited to 5.

+e.
+The hours of operation shall be limited to 7:00 am to 10:00 pm.

+2. Existing non-conforming uses and uses that become non-conforming with the adoption of this Plan are to be treated as approved conditional uses.